ymuichiro/quick_learning_symbol_en/04_transaction.md

 Each setting is explained below.

 #### Expiry date
-2 hours is the sdk's default setting.
+2 hours is the SDK's default setting.
 A maximum of 6 hours can be specified.
 ```js
 sym.Deadline.create(epochAdjustment,6)